Thank you for your expression of interest in publishing your writing with Dulwich Centre Publications.

 Many narrative therapists are interested in the significant effects that documentation can have within a therapeutic process.
 While the publications we create are by no means primarily ‘therapeutic’, we try to make the process of publication a rewarding one for authors.
 This is most relevant when we are documenting the stories and insider knowledges of individuals and groups who have experienced significant trauma and/or abuse.
 It is our experience that when care is taken around these processes, documents can be created which richly describe the skills and knowledges of the particular individual or group and that offer a great deal to therapists and community workers, while simultaneously contributing to a further reduction in the effects of trauma or abuse in the lives of the author(s) (see WOWSAFE 2002, Silent Too Long 2000, Cecily 1998).

 While our primary focus remains on looking ahead and the development of new ideas, practices, and conversations, we are aware that the written word also serves as a key forum for the documentation of history.
 The field of narrative therapy and community work is relatively young and yet it is developing very quickly.
 In differing ways, our publications seek to document the history of this field.
-Perhaps the most obvious example of archiving history was the creation of the book Family therapy: Exploring the field’s past, present and possible futures (Denborough, 2001).
-We recognised that some younger practitioners who are vitally interested in narrative practice were not necessarily aware of how these ideas were linked to various family therapy traditions.
+Perhaps the most obvious examples of archiving history have been Cheryl White’s A memory book for the field of narrative practice and the book Family therapy: Exploring the field’s past, present and possible futures (Denborough, 2001).
 We are interested in documenting the history of therapeutic and community work ideas and practices in ways that assist practitioners.

 Finally, we also use the written word as a way to respond to current social issues.
 See our informal publication dedicated to this, Comment.